82nd Airborne

 3rd Battalion of the 504th Airborne Regiment step aboard their

 transport planes for there jump over Sicily.
+The First units of the 82nd that

 When the C-47's approach the island the American navy opens